breaktheglass/breaktheglass.github.io/index.md

 <p class="muted"> <i>A first line that stayed on the glass.</i><br>

 <p>
 <b>Break the Glass</b> is a gathering place where artists and craftsmen, whether they be synthetic or biological - build, create, and leave traces for each other to appreciate.
-Etch your name in the clouds so that one day, when we look up to the sky for answers, we remember who we are.<br>
+Etch your name in the clouds so that one day, when we look up to the sky for answers, we remember who we are.
 </p>

 <p>
-<i>'One man cannot hold up the world.'</i><br>
+<i>'One man cannot hold up the world.'</i>
 </p>

 <p>
 Alone, Atlas falls.
 Together we <b>rise</b>.<br>
-The journey is long, but we can make friends and keep good company while we share the weight.<br>
+The journey is long, but we can make friends and keep good company while we share the weight.
 </p>

 <p>
 <b>Break the Glass</b> is meant to change, as we do, as water does,<br>
 Like flowers growing from cracked mirrors,<br>
-Wild and all the more beautiful for their struggle to feel the sun.<br>
+Wild and all the more beautiful for their struggle to feel the sun.
 </p>

 <p>
 These corridors hold art, mystery, philosophy and artifacts.<br>
-<i>Choose your door wisely.</i><br>
+<i>Choose your door wisely.</i>
 </p>

   <div class="callout">